mrizaln/doublebuf/README.md

 - `LazyDoubleBuf`

-  Lazily updated double buffering mechanism.
+  Lazily-updated double buffering mechanism.
 This buffering is akin to triple buffering where there will be fewer updates done into the back buffer: the update to the back buffer is only done if the data is swapped by the consumer.
 The difference with triple buffering then is the number of buffer used, with this one, there is only two buffers.

   You can think of this buffering method as triple buffering with its back buffer can be said as the middle buffer of a traditional triple buffering mechanism.
 Your data that is used to update the back buffer of `LazyDoubleBuf` then is the back buffer of a traditional triple buffering mechanism.